 95% of what we learn is through our eyes and ears.
 Imagine what it is like to be deafblind.

 Deafblindness is a unique disability that combines varying degrees of both hearing and visual impairment.
-All individuals who are deafblind experience extreme challenges with communication and mobility and most have additional physical and medical conditions.
+All individuals with deafblindness experience extreme challenges in communication, mobility and accessing information about the world around them.
+Many people with deafblindness also have additional physical and medical conditions.
 Persons with deafblindness face neglect and discrimination owing to their inability to communicate and relate to the world.
 They are thus denied even the basic human rights like education, medical care, amongst other needs that are taken for granted by most of us.

-There is very little awareness about deafblindness amongst the government, general public and other NGOs working in the area of disability.
-Due to this situation many deafblind children and adults are left without support and even considered severely mentally retarded incorrectly.
-What most people do not know is that deafblind children and adults can become active members of society if provided with the right care and support.
+There is lack of awareness about deafblindness amongst the government, general public and other NGOs working in the area of disability.
+Due to this situation many children with deafblindness and adults are left without support and even considered severely intellectually disabled incorrectly.
+What most people do not know is that children with deafblindness and adults can become active members of society if provided with the right care and support.

 Causes of deafblindness